prebid/prebid.github.io/dev-docs/analytics/kargo.md

 #### Registration

-Please visit [https://kargo.com/](https://kargo.com/) or contact your Kargo account maanger for more information.
+Please visit [https://kargo.com/](https://kargo.com/) or contact your Kargo account manager for more information.

 #### Example Configuration